timsampson/Lesson-App-Script-GTP/readme.md

-# GAPS and GTP: Streamline Lesson Document Creation with the Power of AI
+# GAPS and GTP: Automating Lesson Document Creation

 LessonPrep is a Google Apps Script application designed to dramatically reduce the time and effort required to create high-quality lesson materials.
 By harnessing the capabilities of advanced Large Language Models (LLMs), LessonPrep automates the generation of comprehensive lesson plans, engaging student activity documents, and visually appealing slide presentations.